miekg/pgo/README.md

 - `name`: this is the name of the service, used to uniquely identify the service across machines.
 - `user`: which user to use to run the podman-compose under.
-- `repository` and `branch`: where to find the git repo belonging to this service
+- `repository` and `branch`: where to find the git repo belonging to this service.
+- `compose`: alternate compose file to use.
+- `ignore`: don't restart podman when a compose file changes.
 - `urls`: what DNS names need to be assigned to this server and to what port should they forward.
 - `ports`: which ports can this service bind to.